 Parish Registers at the Essex Record Office

-Unlike the census returns, the availability online of originals of Parish Registers is still rare which makes it very frustrating for anyone researching their family history, especially if they are often many miles from the relevant Record Office, or even in another country.
-(See also Parish Registers: a Background, further resources are detailed there).
+Unlike the census returns, the online availability of originals of Parish Registers held by Record Offices is patchy, which makes it very frustrating for anyone researching their family history, especially if they are often many miles from the relevant Record Office, or even in another country.
+(See also Parish Registers: a Background, where further resources are detailed).

-The Essex Record Office, however, are making great efforts to have these documents accessible by placing images of them on their website through their online catalogue called SEAX.
+The Essex Record Office, however, have made great efforts to have these documents accessible by placing images of them on their website through their Essex Archives Online website.

-There are now a substantial number of registers available online, thus saving a trip to the Record Office.
-They are accessible on a pay-to-browse subscription (full details on their website).
+There are now hundreds of registers available online, thus saving a trip to the Record Office.
+They are accessible via a pay-to-view subscription (full details on their website but reasonable day or week rates are available).
 If you can visit the Record Office in person, then it is free to use.

 Remember these are not transcripts, but the originals and are not indexed.
 You will have to select the parish you are interested in and then trawl through them by date.
 But be warned, you may have some problems with the writing or poor quality of the image.

 Often it is necessary to widen your search from just one parish.
 A useful resource for finding out contiguous parishes (those parishes that immediately surround a parish or location) is England Jurisdictions 1851 on familysearch.org.

 Also available on Essex Ancestors are Wills.
 See our articles on Wills before 1858.

 While on the subject of images, there are many other gems to find in other digital images provided by the ERO - just search their Catalogue under 'Images'.
 For instance: